#1 in the new 7-part Blog Series: How to Evaluate Legal Operations Solutions

 Look at quantifiable goals for short-term (now through the next year) and longer-term (through the next 3-5 years) time periods.

 Discuss what, if anything, would jeopardize a decision.

 - Gather evidence

 Encourage members who are not part of your own unit to share challenges they face in theirs and what they’re doing to overcome them.

 It’s quite possible that examples of what other teams have done will include a formal or informal list of best practices – or at least some insights for creating that list.

-By the time you’ve completed your checklist, you’ll be ready to evaluate software firms about how effectively they can provide the solution that meets your needs.
+By the time you’ve completed the full checklist, you’ll be ready to evaluate software providers and help them effectively provide the solution that meets your needs.

 In our next post, you’ll find a list of questions that you can use or adapt for your company, along with “the most important question you might not think to ask.”